MgCl2, the miracle mineral

 Root causes of mag deficiency include: soft unfiltered tap water, soda, alcohol and caffeine, depleted soil nutrients from industrial agricultural mono-cropping, calcium supplements, and chronic stress.
 Magnesium deficiency may be hard to pinpoint, but just might be your “magic bullet”.
 I know it works for me.

-For thousands of years, we evolved along the coasts, feasting on mineral and DHA-rich shellfish and fish that grew our brains, where the majority of human development occurred in the context of salt water and ocean spray.
-Aerosolized sea mineral exposure in the air of beach towns with the glittering jewel of the ocean in the periphery gives coastal and beach living an unmistakably relaxing and health promoting significance.
-Bathing in magnesium-rich sea water is preventative in that it reduces inflammation and mood disturbances, reverses skin conditions, hydrates you through porous skin and is naturally anti-microbial in acidic environments (such as your skin—bathe your cuts in it to heal them!).
-Supplementing with magnesium is necessary especially if you don’t have access to the ocean to swim in.
+For thousands of years, we evolved along the coasts, feasting on mineral and bioavailable DHA-rich shellfish and fish that grew our brains, where the majority of human development occurred in the context of salt water and ocean spray.
+Sea mineral exposure from the aerosolized air of beach towns with the glittering jewel of the ocean gives coastal and beach living an unmistakably relaxing and health promoting significance.
+Bathing in magnesium-rich sea water is preventative in that it reduces inflammation and mood disturbances, reverses skin conditions, nourishes you through porous skin and is naturally anti-microbial in acidic environments (such as your skin—bathe your cuts in it to heal them!).
+Supplementing (orally and/or transdermally) with magnesium is necessary especially if you don’t have access to the ocean to swim in.

 Amazing things happen when you are experiencing magnesium repletion.
 This is just the tip of the iceberg:

 - The walls of your blood vessels relax, helping prevent chronic hypertension